MattArnold/doiwantafakebeautymark.com/README.md

 ## August 6, 2019, 9:42PM

-"You should make a site like a blog that lists stuff I've said." - Dana
+"You should make the site like a blog, where you put funny stuff I've said." - Dana

 ## August 6, 2019, 10:03PM